Bernard Zakheim: The History of Medicine in California

 Over four years in the 1930s, Zakheim painted ten frescoes in Toland Hall Auditorium on the Parnassus campus of the University of California, San Francisco (UCSF), titled "The History of Medicine in California".
 These received national attention, including a mention in Time magazine.
 Considered controversial, they were papered over in 1948, and later restored by Zakheim's son Nathan.
 One of the murals shows Black nurse Biddy Mason working with John Strother Griffin.

 In 2021, the murals were removed from the building so that it can be torn down.
 UCSF is working to identify a new location for display of the murals.

 Other murals

 In this period he also painted a mural (titled "The Jewish Wedding" or "The Wedding Ceremony") at the San Francisco Jewish Community Center.

-Another set of murals were painted at the Alemany Hospital in San Francisco's Outer Mission, built in 1933.
+Another set of murals was painted at the Alemany Hospital in San Francisco's Outer Mission, built in 1933.